 Aboriginal people have the legal right to grant or refuse permission to people wishing to enter or travel through their land.
-Unauthorised entry to Aboriginal land and waters in the Northern Territory can result in a fine of up to $1,000.
+Some people with specific roles have an exemption or a defence while they are working in that role on Aboriginal land.

 You need to apply to the NLC for a permit if you wish to undertake any of the following activities on Aboriginal land in the NLC's area:

 - Enter Aboriginal land or waters for any purpose

 - Travel by private road on Aboriginal land

 How to apply

 You can now manage your permits online.
 We encourage you to register for the NLC permit system.
 This will make your permit process faster and more efficient.
 For guidelines on how to use the Permit Administration System (PAS) see: How to use PAS.